German Naval Intelligence Service: Defensive operations: rearmament years

 During the German re-armament, the Navy continued to evaluate the Enigma and its key processes.
 A study by Lieutenant Henno Lucan, second radio officer on the battleship SMS Elsass, reported that the Naval Enigma met neither modern physical or cryptographic security.
 During this time, the Army (Reichswehr) suggested that the Navy use the Army Enigma.
 The Army's Enigma had the plug board (Enigma machine#Plugboard) which increased the number of enciphering circuits by 2 to 3 billion, and of course lost 5,213 starting positions.

 In February 1930, Naval Command requested that B-Dienst investigate the report and the Army Enigma, and they stated on 21 June that it "offered considerable greater security".

 In August 1934, having worked through the huge Naval bureaucracy for four years, the Navy (Reichsmarine) approved the decision.
 An additional security measure was added however, in that the new Naval Enigma was to have seven rotors.
 The new machine was called Radio Cipher M (German: Funkschlüssel M) and the instructions stated that rotors I, II and III were to be used when communicating with the Army, rotors IV and V stay in reserve and that rotors VI and VII be used when the Navy had to send messages to itself.

 In early 1939, the Navy recalled rotors VI and VII and cut a second notch in the alphabet rings.
-Notches now stood next to H and U. Each notch now caused the left rotor to move one position when the notch reached a certain point in the rotors revolution.
+Notches now stood next to H and U. Each notch now caused the left rotor to move one position when the notch reached a certain point in the rotor's revolution.
 Rotors I to V and later rotor VIII each did this once in a revolution.
 This shortened the period but also reduced the chance of a superimposition attack.